bacalhau-project/bacalhau/README.md

 ```
 The config lives in `.golangci.yml`

+## Issues, feature requests, and questions

+We are excited to hear your feedback!
+* For issues and feature requests, please [open a GitHub issue](https://github.com/filecoin-project/bacalhau/issues).
+* For questions, give feedback or answer questions that will help other user product please use [GitHub Discussions](https://github.com/filecoin-project/bacalhau/discussions).
+* To engage with other members in the community, join us in our [slack community](https://filecoin.io/slack/) `#bacalhau` channel :raising_hand:

 ## Ways to contribute
 **All manner of contributions are more than welcome!**

 We have highlighted the different ways you can contribute in our [contributing guide](https://docs.bacalhau.org/community/ways-to-contribute).
 You can be part of community discussions, development, and more.

-If you have any questions (specific or general), do not hesitate to reach out the Bacalhau team either in the  [slack community](https://filecoin.io/slack/).
-Join the `#bacalhau` channel :raising_hand: or open a new [issue](https://github.com/filecoin-project/bacalhau/issues) here on github.

 ## Current state of Bacalhau 📈
 Building never stops 🛠️.  **Bacalhau is a work in progress!**.
 Learn more about our future plans in this [roadmap document](https://www.starmaps.app/roadmap/github.com/filecoin-project/bacalhau/issues/1151)